Florence, Italy. The Tuscan Renaissance city full of amazing art, architecture and must-see landmarks.

 As the sun begins to dip below the horizon, the sky over the city takes on a golden glow, casting a warm light over the city’s historic buildings and surrounding hills.

 One of the best places to catch a sunset in Florence is from the Piazzale Michelangelo, a terrace located on a hill just outside the city center.
-From here, you can enjoy panoramic views of the city and the Arno River as the sun sets behind the hills in the distance.
+From here, you can enjoy panoramic views of the city and the Arno River as the sun sets behind the hills.

 10. The Italian Lifestyle